biobakery/metawibele/README.md

 		* UniProt ID corresponding to the UniRef representative
 		* Protein names of the UniRef representative
 		* Gene names of the UniRef representative
-		* Taxon name and taxon ID of the latest common acestor (LCA) for each uniref90 cluster
+		* Taxon name and taxon ID of the latest common ancestor (LCA) for each uniref90 cluster
 		* Taxon name and taxon ID of the representative of each uniref90 cluster
 		* Gene Ontology (GO)
 		* KEGG Orthogroups (KOs)